6808/6808.github.io/labs/lab3.md

 sample points to 2-D coordinates suitable for use by `processGesture2D`.
-In the code, you will need to form the matrix-vector product of the transpose of the rotation matrix `M` from Task 3A with `samples3D[i].location` for each `i`, and then copy the transformed x and y coordinates, along with the timestamp `samples3D[i].t`, into `samples2D[i]`.
+In the code, you will need to form the matrix-vector product of the transpose of the rotation matrix `M` from Task 3A with `samples3D[i].location` for each `i` to transform from the reference to the device coordinate systems.

-When mapping from 3D to 2D locations, the y coordinates have to be flipped.
-The positive y-axis of the device corresponds to "up", whereas that of the 2D view (from Section 1) corresponds to "down".
-The 2D view's origin is the top left corner of the screen.
+To apply the 2-D solution you developed in Section 1, you will need to map the 3-D locations (in the device coordinate system) to 2-D, by copying the transformed x and y coordinates, along with the timestamp `samples3D[i].t`, into `samples2D[i]`.
+Note that the y coordinates have to be flipped, because the positive y-axis of the device coordinate system corresponds to "up", whereas that of the 2-D view (from Section
+1) corresponds to "down".
+The 2-D view's origin is the top left corner of the screen.

 ::: {style="color:red"}
 **Updates (Mar 11, 2020)**